DemisoDaba/RSA-Factoring-Challenge/README.md

 **RSA Factoring Challenge:**

-The RSA Factoring Challenge involved a computational task of factoring a provided RSA modulus into its two prime factors.
-Initiated in 1991 and concluded in 2007, this challenge presented various RSA moduli with increasing bit lengths to the public, encouraging them to attempt the factorization process.
+RSA Factoring Challenge involved a computational task of factoring a provided RSA modulus into its two prime factors.
+Initiated in 1991 and conclude  in 2007, this challenge presented various RSA moduli with increasing bit lengths to the public, encouraging them to attempt the factorization proces

 **Challenge Information:**